Connect with us

 The metropolitan area has 349 buildings with a height of over 150m with most of them (51 per cent) being residential houses due to the city’s high population and land subsidence.

-The iconic Burj Khalifa, world’s tallest building, stands at 828m; nearly 200m higher than Shanghai Tower – the second tallest building in the world.
+The iconic Burj Khalifa, the world’s tallest building, stands at 828m; nearly 200m higher than Shanghai Tower – the second tallest building in the world.

 Dubai skyline